Akaash0107/Data-Driven-Restaurant-Sales-Insights/README.md

 - `Project Sales Data.xlsx`: Contains raw sales data, including columns for transaction date, product details, region, and sales revenue.

 ### 3. PowerPoint Presentation
-- `Sales Analysis Report.pptx`: A summary of the key findings and insights from the analysis, highlighting the most important metrics and trends identified during the analysis.
+- `Power_Bi_Assignment.pptx`: A summary of the key findings and insights from the analysis, highlighting the most important metrics and trends identified during the analysis.

 ---